vrtbl/passerine/README.md

 }
 ```

-> - Plot twist: we just defined the `match` expression we've been using throughout this entire overview.
+> \* Plot twist: we just defined the `match` expression we've been using throughout this entire overview.

+### Modules

+> TODO: Write about module system.

 ### Concluding Thoughts
 Thanks for reading this far.
 Passerine has been a joy for me to work on, and I hope you find it a joy to use.